Chart Book (6th edition): Labor Force Characteristics – Women Workers in Construction and Other Industries

 (Click on the image to enlarge or download PowerPoint or PDF versions below.)

-Production workers – In this chart book, the term represents blue-collar workers.
+Production workers – In this chart book, production workers are the same as blue-collar workers.
 From the Current Population Survey: all workers, except managerial, professional (architects, accountants, lawyers, etc.), and administrative support staff.
-Production workers can be either wage-and-salary or self-employed work.
+Production workers can be either wage-and-salary or self-employed workers.

-Chart 19d – See page 11 for occupations.
-Figures are 12-month averages.
-Totals may not add to 100% due to rounding.
+Chart 2a – Totals may not add to 100% (or the exact sum) due to rounding.